 The scene was so vivid, the suffering so visibly acute, I felt sick to my stomach.
 I myself have never suffered so acutely, so fully, so immeasurably as did that reptile.
 Still, in moments of serious distress, this memory of the pain-enthralled snake has taught me lessons both difficult and true.

-I used to think that God would honor my life plan, would fulfil any and all of my righteous dreams and desires.
-I thought that if I simply was righteousness enough, I could gain all.
+I used to think that God would honor my life plan, would fulfill any and all of my righteous dreams and desires.
+I thought that if I simply was righteous enough, I could gain all.

 I was totally wrong.